DEVELOPING A SERVANT’S HEART

 I will choose to be wise and generous with my actions.
 I will choose to be grateful for what I can accomplish – and by God’s eternal grace, I will choose to have a servant’s heart.

-Erin is a grateful follower of Jesus, navigating the different stages of life through the eyes of severe chronic illness.
+Erin is a grateful follower of Jesus, navigating the different stages of life through the eyes of chronic illness.
 She has a passion for empowering others by encouraging them to trust God in even the most difficult of circumstances.
-Erin and her husband, along with their two young boys live purposely and passionately to be the hands and feet of Jesus as local missionaries in a low income and high crime neighborhood.
-Her other passions include freelance writing, loom knitting, and fishing.
-Check out her blog chroniclivinginchrist.com.
+Erin and her husband, along with their two young boys live purposefully and passionately living out their faith and loving their neighbors.
+Her other passions include freelance writing, loom knitting, and fishing!